Skipping Breakfast for Weight Loss: Get the Facts

 - If you skip one of the main meals of the day, you may not get all the macro and micronutrients (carbohydrates, protein, fat, vitamins, etc.) that your body needs.

 - Eating a meal in the morning can have a positive effect on your blood sugar concentration.
 Plus, breakfast should help reduce postprandial hyperglycemia (higher blood sugar levels after eating) in people with diabetes mellitus.
+Opt for meals high in protein, high-quality fats, and fiber.

 - Running on an empty stomach can be a welcome change in your training.
 Especially when your goal is to lose weight.

 Do you want to improve your performance, build muscle or run faster?
-In that case, it is a good idea to fill your energy reserves before working out, so you can give it all you got.
+In that case, it is a good idea to fill your energy reserves before working out, so you can give it all you’ve got.